 Introduction

 Thermal conductivity is a crucial component of everyday life.
-Understanding the thermal conductivity of materials allows for a more efficient determination of how to use them.
+Understanding the thermal conductivity of materials enables more efficient use of these materials.
 Materials with low thermal conductivity make great thermal insulators, whereas high thermal conductivity materials are better thermal conductors as they move heat quickly and efficiently.

 Fiberglass composites are materials made up of glass Fibers embedded within a thermosetting plastic matrix like polyester, epoxy and polyurethane.
 The reinforced material is strong, lightweight, and flexible.
 Perfect for rugged products like sporting equipment and boat hulls yet delicate enough for applications such as circuit boards.